 Up to 80% Killer: What’s Really in Your Sports Nutrition?

-Our investigation compared leading sports nutrition products to the Joe Wicks Killer Protein Bar and found they shared up to 80% of the same ultra-processed ingredients
+Our investigation compared leading sports nutrition products to the Joe Wicks Killer Protein Bar and found that up to 80% of their ingredients were also found in the Killer Bar

 Think that sounds extreme?